timelsass/customizer-social-icons/readme.txt

 6. **Social Icon Sizes** - You can change the size of your social icons right in the customizer to give a different look to your chosen icons.

 == Changelog ==

+= 0.3 =
+* New Feature: Added color selections for icons in customizer.
+* Update: Changed control styles to look more modern.
+* Update: Added and checked compatibility for WordPress 4.7.

 = 0.2 =
 * Cleaning up extraneous filters.
 All filters should be handled by the single config filter now.